All Episodes

 And it was bizarrely focused.

-Welcome to reality because conservatives are not simple and naive, and yet the criticism that is directed at Israel sadly is is unique and I think really unfortunate.
+And yet the criticism that is directed at Israel, sadly, is unique and I think really unfortunate.

-And Senator, there was some interesting themes that came out of this interview.
+And, Senator, there was some interesting themes that came out of this interview.

-He was obviously attacking you, he was attacking uh Israel, he was attacking uh groups that support Israel.
+He was attacking groups that support Israel.

 But then there was an even weirder point where I think Tucker probably is hoping that we don't play this or that people didn't watch the whole interview and hear this part.